Information for Parents

 Extended Day Program

-Madison Street houses the Community Extended Day Program for students before and after school.
+An Extended Day Program is available for Madison Street students before and after school.

 Hours of Operation